 Q-15.
-Is it required to prepare separate Test Plan using JMeter for the testing of the same application on different Operating System?
+Is it required to prepare a separate Test Plan using JMeter for the testing of the same application on different Operating Systems?

 Ans.
-Following facts support that a JMeter Test Plan can run on any OS.
+The following facts support that a JMeter Test Plan can run on any OS.

 2. JMeter uses XML format while saving a Test Plan.
 Thus, they have nothing to do with any particular OS.
 You can run those Test Plans on any OS where JMeter can run.